GoharE/ML-Bias/README.md

 # ML-Bias
-This project shows the bias in machine learning algorithms mostly using the techniques used in Themis package.
+This project shows the bias in machine learning algorithms mostly using the techniques used in Themis-ML package.